rforbiodatascience23/group_24_project/README.md

 ## Packages to install

-install.packages(tidyverse)
+-   install.packages(tidyverse)

-install.packages(viridis)
+-   install.packages(viridis)

-install.packages(ggridges)
+-   install.packages(ggridges)

-install.packages(VennDiagram)
+-   install.packages(VennDiagram)

-install.packages(broom)
+-   install.packages(broom)

-install.packages(ggrepel)
+-   install.packages(ggrepel)

-install.packages(RColorBrewer)
+-   install.packages(RColorBrewer)

-install.packages(cowplot)
+-   install.packages(cowplot)

-install.packages(scales)
+-   install.packages(scales)

 **Mouse data sets**

-In a study focusing on mouse melanoma cell line B16-F10, 12 samples were examined to understand the impact of different compounds—dimethyl sulfoxide (DMSO), WNT3a, and G007-LK on the RNA-seq profile of coding RNA.
+In a study focusing on mouse melanoma cell line B16-F10, 12 samples were examined to understand the impact of different compounds---dimethyl sulfoxide (DMSO), WNT3a, and G007-LK on the RNA-seq profile of coding RNA.
 Each compound was applied in triplicates, and the RNA sequencing, performed via Illumina HiSeq 2500.
 The cell line B16-F10C was treated with specific concentrations of the compounds, serving as negative controls or actively targeting pathways related to cancer.

 **Cell line**: B16-F10C